ddev/ddev/docs/content/users/topics/hosting.md

 4. Before proceeding, your system and your project must be accessible on the internet on port 80 and your project DNS name (`myproject.example.com`) must resolve to the appropriate server.
 5. Configure your project with [`ddev config`](../usage/commands.md#config).
 6. Import your database and files using [`ddev import-db`](../usage/commands.md#import-db) and [`ddev import-files`](../usage/commands.md#import-files).
-7. Tell DDEV to listen on all network interfaces, the SSH agent, use hardened images, and enable Let’s Encrypt:
+7. Tell DDEV to listen on all network interfaces, omit the SSH agent, use hardened images, and enable Let’s Encrypt:

     ```
     ddev config global --router-bind-all-interfaces --omit-containers=ddev-ssh-agent --use-hardened-images --use-letsencrypt --letsencrypt-email=you@example.com`